avasdao/nexajs/lib/test/README.md

 Library maintainers aim to preserve a minimum of >99.3% test coverage at all times.
 The following offers details about the rationale behind the various test suites.

+## Unit Tests

+Perform off-line library activities.

+## Integration Tests

+Perform on-line (non-mutating) activities via Rostrum and/or NexaShell.

+## End-to-end (E2E) Tests

+Perform on-line (mutating) activities via Rostrum and/or NexaShell.

+> PLEASE NOTE: There is usually a 5-second pause between E2E tests to allow from on-chain reconciliation.
+This will cause E2E tests to take much longer to perform than other test suites.

 ## Nx/Lerna (Cloud) Automated Test Suite

 ```sh